 Increased Risk of Long-Term Health Issues

 Defective medical devices can lead to system-wide infections that can become difficult to treat, leading to prolonged illness.
-A faulty implant could cause organ damage that requires extensive medical attention and can lead to chronic issues.
+A faulty implant could cause organ damage that requires extensive medical attention and can lead to chronic issues, which may give rise to claims under Ohio product liability law.

 Medical devices in the body may shift or loosen if they're defective, and that can lead to severe inflammation, damage to nearby blood vessels and other structures, and long-term pain.